 Details: Dir.
 Norman Jewison.
 Perf.
 Jane Fonda, Anne Bancroft, Meg Tilly.
 Columbia, 1985.
 Based on the play by John Pielmeier.

-Synopsis: A psychiatrist (Fonda) investigates the mysterious death of a newborn child in a convent.
-A male archivist librarian (Victor Desy) helps Fonda locate the convent’s blueprints in the National Library Archives of Quebec.
+Synopsis: A psychiatrist (Jane Fonda) investigates the mysterious death of a newborn child in a convent.
+An archivist librarian (Victor Desy) helps Fonda locate the convent’s blueprints in the National Library Archives of Quebec.

 Role Call: Victor Desy as Librarian—Information Provider (male)